phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Carson Tweets: 140555140555
+#Number of Trump Tweets: 841867
-#Number of Trump Tweets: 841294
+#Number of Clinton Tweets: 558690
-#Number of Sanders Tweets: 229403
+#Number of Sanders Tweets: 229634
-#Number of Rubio Tweets: 225413
+#Number of Rubio Tweets: 225545
+#Number of Carson Tweets: 140674
-#Number of Bush Tweets: 96885
+#Number of Bush Tweets: 96970
 #Total Number of Tweets:
-#Number of Clinton Tweets:
 ---